ejuro/omado/README.md

 #### How to fix it

-1. Add to the bottom section of `~/.config/hypr/hyprland.conf`:
+1. Add to the bottom section of `~/.config/hypr/hyprland.conf` if it is not already there:
 ```
 source = ~/.config/hypr/windows.conf
 ```

-2. Create `~/.config/hypr/windows.conf` with:
+2. Create `~/.config/hypr/windows.conf` if it does not already exist, with:
 ```
 # Keep omado lightly rendering in the background to avoid ANR popups
 windowrulev2 = renderunfocused, title:^omado$